jdhitsolutions/PSClock/README.md

 By default, the clock will be displayed on the center of your screen.
 You can click and drag the clock to reposition using the left mouse button.
 You might have to try a few times to "grab" the clock.
 You can close the clock with a right click or the `Stop-PSClock` command.

 The command lets you specify any datetime format string.
 This is the same value you would use in a command like `Get-Date -format U`.
 Note that these strings are case-sensitive.
+See  https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings for more information.

 ```powershell
 Start-PSClock -size 30 -Color Yellow -format G -FontFamily Verdana